n3-rd/n3-rd.github.io-old/blog/posts/2020-11-27-deploy-a-javascript-only-blog-with-cmsjs.md

 Deploying a blog can be sometimes strenous, from Jekyll to Ghost CMS and Hugo, I've tried out quite a lot of CMS Deployment methods, but there's just one that more than meets my eye - CMS JS
 </p>
 <p>
-CMS is a Javascript only(yes, javascript only!) blog CMS that can be deployed in only a matter of minutes.
+CMS JS is a Javascript only(yes, javascript only!) blog CMS that can be deployed in only a matter of minutes.
 This ensures that you dont need any backend tools like Node JS or Ruby to have your own blog, CMS JS is a lightweight and simple alternative
 <img src="https://media.giphy.com/media/aWPGuTlDqq2yc/giphy.gif"/>
 </p>